 Acclaimed chef Emma McCaskill is in charge of the menu of the bar food with an Indian accent and, if you’re looking something to take home, you can fill a growler with the tap beers or check out the bottleshop, which has a reasonable selection of Sparkke and other craft beers from Australia, NZ and the US.
 ABC

-Stop Eight: King’s Head/Sturt St Cellars
+Stop Seven: King’s Head/Sturt St Cellars

 The King's Head Hotel is dedicated to South Australia, only selling booze and food that has been made in the state.
 The 12 beer taps inside the hotel are mirrored in the bottleshop.
 It means that, if you want to take a tap beer home to enjoy, you can as Sturt St Cellars was the first to bring a CANimal machine to SA.
 Apart from the choice on tap, drinkers have access to anything in the four-doored fridge of the cellars.

 Sit out the front of the hotel and watch the world fly by, cozy up by the wood fires in the cooler months or buy a ticket to one of the occasional underground cellar dinners.
 Friday and Saturday nights see DJs playing music into the small hours while there's a collection of board games to help pass the time too.
+MK

 Once you're ready to move on, just around the corner is...

-Stop Nine: Gilbert Street Hotel
+Stop Eight: Gilbert Street Hotel

 A very fitting place to end the crawl, with the Gilbert Street Hotel having a reputation for pouring rare and limited release beers not often found elsewhere in the city.
 Aside from that, you'll always find Pirate Life on tap (and often the team from the brewery drinking there) alongside other independent breweries' beers across the ten taps.